-- You should find the problem tackled in the paper interesting. - You should be able to access the data you will need to reproduce the paper's experiments. - In many cases, the authors may have made code available; this may be a blessing or a curse.
-You should definitely peruse a paper's codebase before deciding on that paper.
+- You should find the problem tackled in the paper interesting. - You should be able to (immediately) access the data you will need to reproduce the paper's experiments.
+If doing this requires submitting a special request that will be processed by a human (e.g., it is derived from health records and you must be approved for access), or there is special training you must undergo to gain access to the data, do not choose this paper, because these processes will probably take more time than you have. - In many cases, the authors may have made code available; this may be a blessing or a curse.
+You should definitely peruse a paper's codebase before deciding on that paper. - You should estimate the computational requirements for reproducing the paper and take into account the resources available to you for the project.2 Some authors will have had access to infrastructure that is way out of your budget; don't choose such a paper.